 - Time Management: Continue refining your time management skills as responsibilities increase.
 Colleges will be impressed by your ability to manage a full course load and bustling extracurriculars list, but be careful not to overwhelm yourself.

 - Resilience: Colleges want to see growth when it comes time to read your application.
-You don’t need to reinvent the wheel or make a situation into something it’s not for the sake of application clout, but as you navigate through high school consider how you’ve shown perseverance, adaptability, and courage!
+You don’t need to reinvent the wheel or make a situation into something it’s not for the sake of application clout, but as you progress through high school consider how you’ve shown perseverance, adaptability, and courage!

 Conclusion